-The Utilities Department will conduct a full-scale Customer Outreach for the project that will include two neighborhood informational meetings.
+The Utilities Department will conduct Customer Outreach for the project that will include neighborhood informational meetings.
 Brochures and door hangers will be placed at each residence in the construction area prior to construction activity.
 There will be daily construction updates on Facebook as well as Twitter updates for road closures and construction activity.
 A complaint line will be available for residents to call City and Contractor staff directly, with immediate response to concerns and complaints.
 City staff will track and document all outcomes and resolutions.

 The purpose of this project is to mitigate localized flooding within an existing residential neighborhood of 13 acres by decreasing the extent of inundated area water ponding duration during rainfall events.
 The project will also reduce nutrient loads to the environment and local waterways.
 In addition to the expected increase of resident’s satisfaction and wellbeing; the community will no longer be exposed to flooding repercussions, i.e.